Lee Carsley: Blackburn Rovers

 Carsley joined Premiership strugglers Blackburn Rovers in March 1999 for a £3.4 million fee.
-He made 8 appearances in the final two months of the 1998–99 season and failed to taste victory before suffering relegation to the First Division.
+He made eight appearances in the final two months of the 1998–99 season and failed to taste victory before suffering relegation to the First Division.
 In the second-tier, Carsley was encouraged to play a more advanced midfield role by manager Brian Kidd and showed the best goalscoring form of his career, topping the club's chart with 11 goals, though Rovers could finish no better than 11th.
 Despite falling out of favour with new manager Graeme Souness and handing in a transfer request, Carsley played on into the 2000–01 season, before leaving the club in December 2000.
 Carsley made 55 appearances and scored 13 goals during just over 18 months at Ewood Park.
 Carsley recalled in 2013 that he enjoyed working under Brian Kidd and living in the town.

 Coventry City

-Carsley signed with struggling Premiership club Coventry City in December 2000 on a four-and-a-half year contract for a fee believed to be £2.5 million.
+Carsley signed with struggling Premiership club Coventry City in December 2000 on a four-and-a-half-year contract for a fee believed to be £2.5 million.
 Despite being a near ever-present under Gordon Strachan, he could not prevent the Highfield Road club from suffering relegation to the second-tier for the first time in 34 years.
-Despite Coventry looking outside bets for a place in the promotion playoffs, Carsley left the club in March 2002, having made 52 appearances and scored four goals.
+Despite Coventry looking outside bets for a place in the promotion playoffs, Carsley left the club in March 2002, having made 52 appearances and scoring four goals.